PC Express Service Redesign: From Missing Items to Trusted Delivery

 For example, A customer browsing Strawberry Jam can instantly see it is Low Stock, receive a prompt to select substitutions, and if an item becomes Out of Stock, they can save it to the Restock Wishlist for future restock alerts.

-Optimization 2: Customizable Substitution & Final Price Range
+Customer Optimization 2: Customizable Substitution & Final Price Range

 To reduce uncertainty around substitutions, we introduced a customizable preference flow for low-stock items.